leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 SIGUSR1 was raised 2 times
 ```
 Below is an example to leverage SIGIO signal for readiness notification based on UDP protocol
+>O_ASYNC
+A signal ( SIGIO by default) will be generated when the specified file becomes read‐
+able or writable.
+This flag is available only for FIFOs, pipes, sockets, and terminals,
+not for regular files.

 ```c
 #include <stdio.h>      /* for printf() and fprintf() */